Osco Drug and Sav-on Drugs

 The Osco and Sav-on brands survive today as brandings for in-store pharmacies in the Albertsons chain of stores.
 Osco pharmacies can be found in Jewel stores, which are co-branded Jewel-Osco, as well as in Shaw's and Star Markets.
 Sav-on pharmacies are found largely in Acme stores.
-Pharmacies in Albertsons stores are called Osco in Arizona and Montana stores, and Sav-On in other markets, predominantly in Texas for example.
+Pharmacies in Albertsons stores are called Osco in Arizona and Montana stores, and Sav-On in other markets, in Nevada and predominantly in Texas for example.

 History

 Roots

 In 1915, S.M.
 Skaggs, a Baptist minister, opened a grocery store in American Falls, Idaho, with lower prices on goods.
 In 1917, O.P Skaggs started a chain of self-service stores, and later sold the franchise in the western states to Christian Call.
 In 1926, the Skaggs brothers merged the chain with Sam Seelig stores, which had become Safeway in 1925.
 L.J.
 Skaggs retired from Safeway in 1932, and in 1934, he opened the first self-service drugstore in the US in Tacoma, Washington.